cbonoz/theta22/README.md

 Currency Symbol: TFUEL
 Block Explorer URL: https://explorer.thetatoken.org/

+Update `ACTIVE_NETWORK` in `constants.js` to reflect the target network for the smart contract deployments.
+One contract is created for each listing with a direct link to the video clip stored on IPFS.

 ## How we built it

 - Website based on ReactJS.
 - Integration with web3 using metamask and theta networks.

 ## Challenges we ran into